ian-campbell/Erasure/CONTRIBUTING.md

 1. Work on fb.js script to delete Facebook comments.

-2. Make a test page identical to the YouTube Comment History page for use in testing
+2. Make a test page with fake comments for testing purposes